-Missionary, failed MP, counter-revolutionary, Buddhist abbot – an extraordinary character is tracked through his secret lives by Bernard Wasserstein across the ideological and international battleground of the early twentieth century.
+Missionary, failed MP, counter-revolutionary, Buddhist abbot – Bernard Wasserstein tracks an extraordinary character through his secret lives across the ideological and international battleground of the early twentieth century.

 Proud patriots perhaps, but were the irregular forces in Spain's war against Napoleon a help or a hindrance?
 Charles Esdaile investigates.